zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 Clearly, a microsurface does not have to be smooth; however, this introduces discontinuities in its NDF, which is undesirable, unless the goal is to model a flat surface.

 Erasing any part of the box will cause a projected area mismatch for certain angles.
-This may tempt you to draw a conclusion that the constraint implies that the microsurface must be continuous, but that is not the case.
-The issue lies in *translation invariance* of Eqn.
+This may tempt you to draw the conclusion that the constraint implies that the microsurface must be continuous, but that is not the case.
+The issue lies in the *translation invariance* of Eqn.
 1, which simply means that the projected area of an object is independent of its location.
-This property may seem innocuous at first, but coupled with linearity of Eqn.
+This property may seem innocuous at first, but, coupled with the linearity of Eqn.
 1, it spells disaster: you can freely translate different parts of the microsurface in different directions without affecting the value of the integral.

 Since the projected area is insufficient to describe a real surface, we may additionally specify its *visible projected area*